The Linbeck Family Charitable Trust

 Based on Leo Linbeck III's documented approach and board affiliations:

-Board Connections: The Trust appears to support organizations where Leo Linbeck III or other family members serve on boards.
+Board Connections: The Trust appears to support organisations where Leo Linbeck III or other family members serve on boards.
 His current board affiliations include KIPP, Families Empowered, Holocaust Museum Houston, Methodist Hospital Research Institute, Free Enterprise Institute, Greater Houston Community Foundation, Seton Education Partners, and Pathways for Little Feet.

 Decision Timeline